Canon G9 X versus Olympus PEN-F

 - More modern: Was introduced somewhat (3 months) more recently.

 If the number of relative strengths (bullet points above) is taken as a guide, the PEN-F is the clear winner of the contest (12 : 7 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G9X or the PEN-F handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.